Kedem-Yomtov/Automatic-Shift-Scheduler/README.md

 Features

+Efficient scheduling algorithm with customizable constraints

+Uses JavaFX for a graphical user interface

+Automatically generates a visual representation of the schedule as an image

+Supports various worker restrictions and shift types

-Recursive depth-first search algorithm to find optimal shift assignments.
+Recursive depth-first search to find optimal scheduling solutions

-Supports worker restrictions, such as:
-  Maximum workdays
-  Back-to-back shift limitations
-  Day-of-week restrictions
-  Shift type preferences
-  Incompatible pairings

-Automatic placeholder handling for missing workers without altering their assignment.

-Randomized worker selection to ensure variability.

-Detailed debugging output to track the scheduling process.

 Getting Started